The Ideal Bid Team Structure: Research Reveals Top Roles for Winning RFPs

 When structured effectively, proposal teams add tremendous business value.
 Besides triaging requests for proposals (RFPs) for huge contracts, strong proposal teams craft compelling narratives, soothe collaboration woes with proposal color team reviews, and even proactively seek new business through capture planning.

-What is a Bid Team?
+What Does a Bid Team Do?

-Why Do You Need a Proposal Team?
+Why Do You Need a Dedicated Proposal Team?
+One Good Reason

 That’s why many companies hire dedicated teams who can truly own and master the response process at their company.
 As Julie McCoy, Director of Global Proposal Management for DocuSign, explains, “Proposal teams are the experts.
 We know the industry, competitors, procurement portals, you name it.
 We deal with RFPs day in and day out.”